CleanroomMC/Website/docs/groovy-script/mods/thebetweenlands/animator.md

     mods.thebetweenlands.animator.remove(IAnimatorRecipe)
     ```

-- Removes all entries that match the given entity:
+- Removes all recipes that match the given input:

     ```groovy:no-line-numbers
-    mods.thebetweenlands.animator.removeByEntity(Class<? extends Entity>)
+    mods.thebetweenlands.animator.removeByInput(IIngredient)
     ```

 - Removes all entries that match the given entity: